-This traditional qualification, the Master of Education (MEd), has been refreshed to allow for a 180-point coursework pathway* for current teachers, educational professionals, counsellors, researchers and leaders to gain a master's level qualification.
-The MEd is designed to give participants the opportunity to examine practice and critical issues in education, and in their area of specialisation if desired.
+The Master of Education (MEd) allows a pathway for current teachers, educational professionals, counsellors, and leaders to gain a master's level qualification examining practice and critical issues in education.

-This is an ideal qualification for those who have already undertaken some postgraduate study.
-Graduates of the MEd are ideally placed to achieve research-informed teaching and leadership in their particular educational setting.
+- This is an ideal qualification for those who have already undertaken some postgraduate study to achieve research-informed teaching and leadership in their educational setting.

 How to apply

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.